ChristopherRC/www.ccadb.org/cas/incident-report.md

 - accurately and completely disclose the impact of the incident (e.g., a corpus of mis-issued certificates).
 - describe whether the incident should be considered contained (e.g., because certificate issuance was stopped) or ongoing.

-While Full Incident Reports SHOULD be posted as soon as possible, they MUST be posted within two weeks of the incident’s initial disclosure.
+While Full Incident Reports SHOULD be posted as soon as possible, they MUST be posted within 14 days of the incident’s initial disclosure.

+### What is considered an incident?

+[todo: write the following better]
+The failure of a CA Owner to meet the commitments of the corresponding set of CA/Browser Forum Baseline Requirements, the CCADB Policy, or the corresponding Root Program policy associated with either an inclusion reuqest or an included root is considered an incident.

+### What is considered an "initial incident disclosure"?
+[todo - give examples, describe when the clock starts]

+[third party report]
+[internal problem repoert]

+[If we imagine the following events....]
+[use this as an opportunity to define when the clock starts for revocation?]

 ### When should Incident Reports be updated?

-CA Owners SHOULD respond promptly to comments and questions, and in no circumstances MUST a request or question linger without a response for more than one week, even if the response is only to acknowledge the request or question and provide a later date when a response will be delivered.
+CA Owners SHOULD respond promptly to comments and questions, and in no circumstances MUST a request or question linger without a response for more than 7 days , even if the response is only to acknowledge the request or question and provide a later date when a response will be delivered.
 Comments from the community SHOULD be acknowledged and addressed by CA Owners.

 Open Incident Reports MUST be updated:
 - on or before the “Next update” date in the “Whiteboard” field of the bug (note: CA Owners MAY request the "Next update" Whiteboard field be set by a Root Store Operator to align with a specific date related to an open Action Item.);